An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-However, the first-order dependence of the simple analog estimator, $\check\theta$, on $\check\eta$ poses substantial complications in settings where the nuisance parameter is high-dimensional so that $\check{\eta}$ corresponds to a flexible estimator.
+However, the first-order dependence of $\hat\theta$ on $\hat\eta$ poses substantial complications in settings where the nuisance parameter is high-dimensional and $\hat{\eta}$ corresponds to a flexible estimator.
 The complication results because flexible estimators are often associated with non-negligible bias and variance.
-As a consequence, the analog of \eqref{eq: expansion1} in the high-dimensional setting may be dominated by the final term that involves $\check\eta$.
-The dominance of the term involving estimation error in $\eta_0$ then generally implies two distinct sources of bias in the target parameter estimator: regularization bias and overfitting bias.
-Roughly speaking, regularization bias arises because the estimation error $(\check{\eta} - \eta_0)$ is too large, while overfitting bias appears because $(\check\eta-\eta_0)$ is strongly correlated with $W_i$.
-Albeit for different reasons, both biases imply a failure of conventional inferential practice.
+As a consequence, \eqref{eq: expansion1} may be dominated by the first-order term ($\star$) that involves $\hat\eta$.
+In general, ($\star$) \emph{diverges} due to two issues, referred to as regularization bias and overfitting bias.

+Regularization bias refers to the fact that neither term inside the sum in $(\star)$---$\frac{\partial}{\partial \eta} m(W_i; \theta_0, \eta_0)$ and $(\hat{\eta} - \eta_0)$---is mean zero in general.
+As a result, $(\star)$ is $\sqrt{n}$ times a sample average of a non-mean zero quantity, which does not converge in general.
+The term ``regularization bias'' reflects the fact that high-dimensional or nonparametric methods used to estimate $\eta_0$ often rely on regularization.
+That is, they introduce bias in order to control variance, implying that $(\hat{\eta} - \eta_0)$ will not generally be mean zero in finite samples.
+Importantly, researchers have some control over score functions.
+The first key ingredient of DML---Neyman orthogonality, discussed in more detail in Section \ref{sec: ingredients}---is exactly the requirement that estimation be based on scores for which the high-dimensional analog of $\frac{\partial}{\partial \eta} m(W_i; \theta_0, \eta_0)$ is mean zero.

+Overfitting bias, also referred to as own-observation bias, arises more subtly.
+Because $\hat{\eta}$ is a function of the data used in its estimation, $\hat{\eta}-\eta_0$ generally depends on the observations $W_i$ that are also used to construct the sample moment condition.
+This dependence typically occurs when the same dataset is used both to obtain $\hat{\eta}$ and to evaluate the sample analog of equation \eqref{eq: intro moment}, though it can arise more generally in dependent data settings.
+As a result, the product $\frac{\partial}{\partial \eta} m(W_i; \theta_0, \eta_0)(\hat{\eta} - \eta_0)$ in ($\star$) will generally not be mean zero, even if either term in the product is mean zero when considered in isolation.

+We use the term ``overfitting bias'' to describe failures in conventional inference about the target parameter that arise from statistical dependence between $(\hat{\eta} - \eta_0)$ and the observations used in the sample moment condition.
+We recognize that ``overfitting'' is typically associated with inflated variance in prediction contexts.
+Our usage emphasizes that overfitting in nuisance estimation can lead to bias in target parameter estimation, because it inflates the dependence between nuisance estimation error and the data.

+The second key ingredient of DML---cross-fitting, also discussed in Section~\ref{sec: ingredients}---addresses overfitting bias by using sample splitting to ensure (approximate) independence between the estimation error in the nuisance function and the observations used in the sample moment condition.
+This independence implies that the product in the numerator of ($\star$) is mean zero whenever either term is mean zero.